ZVMarina/social-network-react/README.md

 ### Improvement plans

 1. Optimize the site for viewing on screens from 320 pixels to infinity.
-2. Refine the page of dialogues and posts.

 ### Link to GitHub Pages